Phxstick/acnicoy/data/help/components/reviewing/typing-mode.md

 answer to the registered solutions, and deem your answer correct if it matches one of them.

-If your solutions contains information in round or square brackets, you may omit it in your answer.
+If your solutions contain information in round or square brackets, you may omit it in your answer.
 When entering translations (but not readings), small typos are also ignored, as long as they're not too many.
 The program will tell you whether your answer was considered correct and display all the registered